thiswillbeyourgithub/pdf2anki/README.md

 * this allows to search pdfs using multiple words

 ## requirements
 I use python3 and anki 2.1.22, tested it works.
 Don't hesitate to open an issue if this stops working.
-I tested this on ubuntu 18.04 and I expected
+I tested this on ubuntu 18.04 but the code is not yet compatible on other OS, the code needs to be changed because for the moment you need the following executable :
 * pdftk
 * convert
 * anki-connect (addon for anki)